 Gene: some people think it’s a bad thing and I think I just see it as being on the front lines and I heard a story years and years and years ago about what the CEO Home Depot and he said one of his favorite things to do was to put on his own orange vest, and get out on the front lines and I thought that’s what I want to talk about.
 I won’t talk about people who are doing that.

 Deb: yeah.
-You know, the title reminds me of the definition of leadership from Jim Kouzes and Barry Posner their definition is the art of mobilizing others to want to struggle for shared aspirations all right that want to struggle in the mobilizing and being in the trenches you can certainly be more effective and having that kind of impact when you’re when you’re right there with people.
+You know, the title reminds me of the definition of leadership from Jim Kouzes and Barry Posner their definition is the art of mobilizing others to want to struggle for shared aspirations all right that want to struggle in the mobilizing and being in the trenches you can certainly be more effective and having that kind of impact when you’re right there with people.

 Gene: Well, I’m gonna tie on to that because one of the things I say from the stage and I say in my work is leadership is not about getting people to do the work.
 It’s about getting them to want to do the work.